 The Isabella and Marcus Foundation, in partnership with Cure Brain Cancer Australia, are funding the Australasian participation in the ‘International BIOMEDE (Biological Medicine for Diffuse Intrinsic Pontine Glioma Eradication) study’ (2018-2020).
 This clinical trial is treating 24 children in Australia and New Zealand newly diagnosed with DIPG as part of a worldwide cohort of 250 children.
 The study is evaluating the efficacy of 3 drugs in combination with radiotherapy.
 The choice of drug is determined by the mutation(s) found in a biopsy of each child’s tumour.
 Each drug specifically acts on one type of mutation commonly found in DIPG.
 The study is being run by the Australian and New Zealand Children’s Haematology/Oncology Group and led by Dr Geoff McCowage at the Children’s Hospital at Westmead, Sydney.

-The Isabella and Marcus Foundation provides seed funding for DIPG projects, providing researchers with an opportunity to generate data for government grants applications.
-These government grants provide access to larger sources of funding that will accelerate research to develop treatments for DIPG in children.
+The Isabella and Marcus Foundation provides seed funding for DIPG projects, providing researchers with an opportunity to start research that wouldn't otherwise be funded.
+The data generated can then be used to apply for large government grants that will accelerate research to develop treatments for DIPG and other Diffuse Midline Glioma's.

 Dr Misty Jenkins